CloudLabsAI-Azure/ms_demo/Unify-Dataplatform-2.0/links.md

 <div class="description">
   <h2 style="color: #333;">📄 Description</h2>
   <p>
     Zava, a global enterprise with a strong retail and online presence, embarked on a major data transformation after experiencing declining KPIs such as revenue, profit, and customer satisfaction.
 Guided by its Chief Data Officer, Zava adopted <strong>Microsoft Fabric</strong> to unify its siloed data and establish a connected, intelligent analytics ecosystem.
 The transformation empowered teams across departments—operations, marketing, finance, IT, product, and customer experience—to make data-driven decisions in real time.
 Leveraging AI, machine learning, and agentic capabilities, Zava turned insights into measurable business outcomes.
-The following scenarios illustrate how Microsoft Fabric enabled value across diverse retail personas and functions..
+The following scenarios illustrate how Microsoft Fabric enabled value across diverse retail personas and functions.
   </p>
   <ul>
   <li><strong>Real-Time Operations Control:</strong> IoT and Eventstream data enable instant visibility and proactive store management.